Detection of $d_{1}\otimes d_{2}$ Dimensional Bipartite Entangled State: A Graph Theoretical Approach: Construction of a unital map

 \subsection{Physical interpretation of the total degree of the graph corresponding to the Laplacian $L_{\rho}$}

-To start with, let us recall the quantum state in $d_{1} \otimes d_{2}$ dimensional space described by the density matrix $\rho$ given in (\ref{matrixrho}).
-The Laplacian corresponding to $\rho$ is denoted by $L_{\rho}$ which is given in (\ref{matrixlapa}).
+To start with, let us recall the quantum state in $d_{1} \otimes d_{2}$ dimensional space described by the density matrix $\rho$.
+The Laplacian corresponding to $\rho$ is denoted by $L_{\rho}$.
 Let $G$ be the simple weighted graph for the Laplacian $L_{\rho}$ and let $d_{G}$ be total degree of the graph $G$.
 Then $d_{G}$ can be expressed as

 where $C_{l_{1}}(\rho)$ denote the ${l_1}$-norm of quantum coherence, which is defined as the summation of modulus of the off-diagonal terms of given quantum state $\rho$.
 Thus, the total degree of the graph $G$ corresponding to the Laplacian of the density matrix $\rho$ can be interpreted as the $l_{1}-$ norm of the coherence of the state $\rho$.